 At this time, Eureka Forbes did not have another model on sale – so it was the Roomba or Milagrow.
 Both brands had models in a range of budgets, with wet and dry options, but the Milagrow had a budget friendly model, plus it had a customer service centre in Mumbai.

 We purchased our Milagrow Aguabot 7.0 Cashmere for about Rs25000/- under an Independence Day discount offer in August 2018 and it set us free from the routine of daily cleaning.
+Our model has been discontinued and the company now has newer models.
 Read on for a review.